Architecture Overview

 - Local storage — All data is persisted locally on the device first, ensuring no data loss in low-connectivity environments.

 - Synchronization — When connectivity is available, the mobile app syncs data to the server via the REST API.
+Where a Local Sync Hub is deployed, devices instead sync to the hub over the local network (using an encrypted RPC transport), and the hub relays to the server when it gets online.

 - Administration — Administrators access the web interface to review data, manage users, configure forms, and generate reports.